CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 Cambridge.
 This is a first computing course for undergraduate students.

-The notebooks can be freely used and reproduced.
+The notebooks can be freely used, shared and modified.
 See the copyright and license notice below.

 ## Viewing and running